Beatrice Riese

-Beatrice Riese (1917, The Hague–2004, New York, NY) was an abstract painter and collector of African art.
+Beatrice Riese (1917–2004) was an abstract painter from the Netherlands as well as a collector of African art.

 Personal life

 Riese was born in The Netherlands and lived with her family in Germany.
-She studied art in Paris form 1936 to 1940, earning a Baccalaureate.
+She studied art in Paris from 1936 to 1940, earning a Baccalaureate.
 There, she developed a lifelong appreciation for African art, which she first saw at the Musée de l'Homme after it opened in 1937.
 In 1940, in advance of the German invasion, she and her parents fled to Africa.
 They went to Casablanca and then boarded a freighter to the African Gold Coast (now the Republic of Ghana).
 They soon resettled in Richmond, Virginia.

 After relocating to the United States in 1940, Riese studied with Clyfford Still at Virginia Commonwealth University (from 1943 to 1945) and with Will Barnet in New York (from 1955 to 1965).
 She moved to New York in 1949.
 She joined American Abstract Artists, where she served as president (from 1990) for more than a decade.
 She was a member of A.I.R.
 Gallery, the first all female artists cooperative gallery in the United States.